bakame-php/http-structured-fields/README.md

 echo $value;                //"b=?0, a=bar, c=@1671800423"
 ```

-or with an iterable structure of pairs (tuple) as defined in the RFC:
+or using their indexes with an iterable structure of pairs (tuple) as defined in the RFC:

 ```php
 use Bakame\Http\StructuredFields\Parameters;